Senate Finance Committee Probes Rs. 260M SECP Salaries

 The Senate Finance Committee has raised concerns over Rs.
 260 million salary payments by the SECP, demanding transparency, audits, and performance-based pay structures.

-The Senate Standing Committee on Finance has raised serious concerns over the Rs.
-260 million salary and perks paid to employees of the Securities and Exchange Commission of Pakistan (SECP), demanding a comprehensive audit and greater transparency in the regulator’s financial management.
+The Senate Standing Committee on Finance has voiced strong concerns over the Rs.
+260 million salary and perks paid to employees of the Securities and Exchange Commission of Pakistan (SECP).
+Lawmakers called for a full audit, urging the financial regulator to justify its high payroll amid ongoing economic challenges.

 -